phdonner/phdonner/markdown.md

 ## Text to HTML

-The author developed in 2004 a Visual Basic Script utility to facilitate production of valid HTML pages for ongoing subprojects on the [Virtuosi project site](http://www.znak.fi/user/pdonner/).
+The author developed in 2004 a server side Visual Basic Script utility to facilitate production of valid HTML pages for ongoing subprojects on the [Virtuosi project site](http://www.znak.fi/user/pdonner/).
 The tool [TextToHTML](http://www.znak.fi/user/pdonner/private/texttohtml.asp) included a number of shorthand markings for various HTML functions.
 You can have look at the [features of the original TextToHtml tool](http://www.znak.fi/user/pdonner/private/TextToHTML_EN.htm).

 The TextToHtml utility was a necessity for speedy HTML page production.
 I wasn't aware of the fact that John Gruber created in the same year a fully featured and carefully designed language called Markdown with related tools and documentation.
 The name of the language was perhaps selected to contrast it with the Hypertext Markup Language, HTML wich was much more detailed and the syntax was evidently much more complicated.